JaredRohe/cbh-take-home-project/Ticket_Breakdown.md

 Estimate:3

 We need to create a new endpoint `agents` which accepts `POST` request.
 It also needs to be able parse `multipart/form-data` in order to process the csv file that will come along with the requests.
 We will then parse the csv file into a js object.
-We will implement validation logic to ensure the csv is formatted properly In turn, this js object will be form the DML update query which adds the new external agent ids to the matching internal ids
+We will implement validation logic to ensure the csv is formatted properly.
+In turn, this js object will be form the DML update query which adds the new external agent ids to the matching internal ids

 Acceptance Criteria:
 - POST /agents with a csv file successfully stores external id's in the Agent table
+- POST /agents with a malfromed csv file returns a 400

 **This ticket is blocked by `Ticket #1`**